Different and Unique Christmas Markets

 Municipal Cave Christmas Market, Valkenburg, The Netherlands.

 How many people can say they’ve been to an underground Christmas Market?
 Well in Valkenburg, their oldest and largest Christmas Market is located deep underground, in the caves beneath the Cauberg.
 These caves are transformed by the locals during the Christmas season to a festive winter wonderland - there’s no wonder it’s been named the “European City of Christmas”.
 Despite its location in a cave, this market still hosts a wealth of over 50 stalls offering gifts, food and Christmas decorations.
-This market will be open from 15 noviembre to 5 enero 2020.
+This market will be open from 12 noviembre to 30 diciembre 2021.

 Take me to the caves